 - A borrower who wants to lock-in a rate on future financing is offered a forward-starting swap

-Size and term vary, but generally back-to-back swaps are $1 million or greater in notional and 5 years or longer in tenor.
+Size and term vary, but generally back-to-back swaps are $1 million or greater in notional and five years or longer in term.

 Using back-to-back swaps, a bank can:

 - Meet its customer's financing preference without taking on unneeded interest rate risk

 - Provide the customer with a two-way prepayment on the swap versus a one-way prepayment, as typically found in fixed-rate loans